- Published on:

 Regional injury clusters, like in Stafford, CA, Las Vegas, reveal locations where targeted education and enforcement could be most effective.

-Boost worker training and awareness, using the Fluke finding that 78% trust safety tech, to underscore its proper use.
+Boost worker training and awareness, based on the Fluke finding that 78% trust safety tech, to underscore its proper use.

 Reinforce LOTO programs, especially in sectors like food processing, metals, plastics, and rubber manufacturing.